Treaty Sarsfields GAA

 Treaty Sarsfields was a Gaelic Athletic Association (GAA) club based in the Thomondgate area on the Northside of Limerick city, Ireland.
 The club participated in competitions organised by Limerick GAA county board.

+The club was first founded as Treaty Stone before becoming Treaty from 1900-1943.
+Sarsfields split from Treaty in 1941 before merging again with Treaty in 1946 to become Treaty Sarsfields.
+The club folded in 1998.